-According to John 20:31, what active response must men have to the doctrine of the deity of Jesus?
-What are the results of their taking this action?
-1 Forms of the word "believe" appear nearly one hundred times in
+According to John 20:31, what active response must men have to the doctrine of the deity of Jesus? believe it

+What are the results of their taking this action? have life

 Forms of the word "believe" appear nearly one hundred times in the Gospel of John.
 The words live or life also occur fifty-two times in the book.
-Merely knowing about and being convinced of the deity of Christ is not enough; one must \\\\\\ Him as his or her personal Lord and Savior (John 1:12), trusting Him for eternal life.
+Merely knowing about and being convinced of the deity of Christ is not enough; one must receive Him as his or her personal Lord and Savior (John 1:12), trusting Him for eternal life.
 This is the purpose for which John wrote his Gospel.
 Therefore, it is an excellent book to use in witnessing.